hithroc/ghc-proposals/proposals/0000-term-lookup-rules.md

 `^`) would further increase the syntactic complexity of Haskell.

-Instead, we propose to deprecate the `'` syntax of `-XDataKinds` and introduce namespace-qualified imports instead (guarded behind `-XExplicitNamespaces`) for compatibility with modules that use punning:
+Instead, we propose to deprecate the `'` syntax of `-XDataKinds` and introduce namespace-qualified imports and module aliases (guarded behind `-XExplicitNamespaces` and a new extension `-XModuleAliases`) for compatibility with modules that use punning:

 ```
+module M as ModuleAlias, type as MT, type as MD where

 import Data.Proxy type qualified as T   -- import only the type namespace
 import Data.Proxy data qualified as D   -- import only the data namespace

+data T = T

+f :: T.Proxy MT.T
+f = D.Proxy
 ```

 To avoid hard to grasp, context-dependent code, we introduce `-Wpuns` and